Regular Languages in the Sliding Window Model: Introduction

-\Cref{fig:big-picture} compares the deterministic and the randomized space complexity.
-With $\Reg$ we denote the class of all regular languages.
-We also consider randomized algorithms with one-sided error and randomized algorithms in the variable-size model.
-In both settings we obtain the same trichotomy as for deterministic algorithms (\Cref{thm:trichotomy-one-sided} and \Cref{lem:rand-length-lb}).
+\end{theorem} \Cref{fig:big-picture} compares the deterministic and the randomized space complexity in the fixed-size model (we only show the upper bounds in order to not overload the figure).
+We also consider randomized algorithms in the variable-size model.
+In this setting we obtain again the same space trichotomy for regular languages as for the deterministic case; see \Cref{lem:rand-length-lb}.

-By Theorems~\ref{thm:big-thm} and \ref{thm:r-char}, some (simple) regular languages (e.g. $a \{a,b\}^*$) do not admit sublinear space (randomized) algorithms.
+By Theorems~\ref{thm:big-thm} and \ref{thm:r-char}, some (simple) regular languages (e.g.~$a \{a,b\}^*$) do not admit sublinear space (randomized) algorithms.
 This gives the motivation to seek for alternative approaches in order to achieve efficient algorithms for all regular languages.
 We take our inspiration from the property testing model introduced by Goldreich et al.~\cite{GoldreichGR98}.
-In this model, the task is to decide (with high probability) whether the input has a particular property~$P$, or is ``far'' from any input satisfying~$P$ while querying as few symbols of the input as possible.
+In this model, the task is to decide (with high probability) whether the input has a particular property~$P$, or is ``far'' from any input satisfying~$P$, while querying as few symbols of the input as possible.
 Alon et al. prove that every regular language has a property tester making only $\O(1)$ many queries \cite{AlonKNS00}.
 The idea of property testing was also combined with the streaming model, yielding streaming property testers, where the objective is not to minimize the number of queries but the required memory \cite{FeigenbaumKSV02,FrancoisMRS16}.
 We define sliding window testers, which, using as little space as possible, must accept if the window (of size $n$) belongs to the language~$L$ and must reject if the window has Hamming distance at least $\gamma(n)$ from every word in $L$.
 Here $\gamma(n) \leq n$ is a function that is called the Hamming gap of the sliding window testers.
 We focus on the fixed-size model.
-Our main results concerning sliding window testers are as follows: